Wolf Gruner, History, Team Leader

 Hannah Gary, Gould School of Law

-Alida Liberman, research assistant, graduate student, Department of Philosophy
+Alida Liberman, graduate research assistant, Ph.D.
+Candidate, Department of Philosophy

 Team Member Expertise and Activities